 The Fixed Assets account appears on the balance sheet and contains the original cost of all fixed assets.
 When an asset is disposed of, the Fixed Assets account must be credited for the original cost of the fixed asset.
 You can learn more about items to be included in the original cost of a fixed asset in our article on what fixed asset accounting is.

-The Accumulated Depreciation account contains all the life-to-date depreciation of an asset and appears on the balance sheet as an offset to the Fixed Assets account.
-When an asset is disposed of, all of the assets’ accumulated depreciation must be removed from the Accumulated Depreciation account with a debit entry.
+The Accumulated Depreciation account shows the total depreciation an asset has accumulated over time.
+It has a normal credit balance and appears on the balance sheet as a reduction to the Fixed Assets account.
+When an asset is disposed of, its total accumulated depreciation must be removed from this account with a debit entry.

 If the disposal of fixed assets results in a gain or loss, we credit Gain on Sale of Fixed Assets or debit Loss on Sale of Fixed Assets.
-The gain or loss is the difference between the sales price of the assets less the book value of the fixed asset.
+The gain or loss is the difference between the selling price of the assets less its book value.
 Book value is the original cost of the asset less accumulated depreciation.
+In practice, selling old fixed assets to second-hand users almost always results in a loss.

-To illustrate the journal entries, let’s assume that we have a fixed asset with an original cost of $50,000 and accumulated depreciation of $30,000 as of the beginning of the year.
-The fixed asset has no salvage value and it has a useful life of five years.
+To illustrate the journal entries, let’s assume that Fontaine Company has a fixed asset with an original cost of $50,000 and accumulated depreciation of $30,000 as of the beginning of the year.
+The fixed asset has no salvage value, and it has a useful life of five years.
 The company uses the straight-line method of depreciation.

-Let’s assume that the company sold the fixed asset for $20,000 on June 30 of the same year.
+Let’s assume that Fontaine sold the fixed asset for $20,000 on June 30 of the same year.
 The journal entries to dispose of the fixed asset would include:

 Date | Account | Debit | Credit |